Donny-Hikari/GateTunnel/README.md

 ## Why

 The reason why we need a gateway proxy is that, neither http proxy nor VPN provides 100% proxy for all data traffic.
 For http proxy, the use is limited.
-On Android or PlayStation, the system or applications may ignore the http proxy settings.
+The system or applications may ignore the http proxy settings.
 For VPN, you need system support or to install an application on the target system, which is sometimes difficult to achieve without root.

-With GateTunnel, you can connect to proxy from any device so long as it support static IP address.
+With GateTunnel, you can connect to proxy from any device so long as it supports static IP address.

 ## Requirements